JLElsa/Jas/CypressTest/README.md

 Go to login
 Enter valid account details
 User browse for product
-User add a product to cart
-User checks the cart to view all added products
+User add a product to cart with 3 different approaches User checks the cart to view all added products

 ## 2.2 Createing an exisitng account again, after it fails, go to login